 Self-driving cars have been an invention 100 years in the making.
 Since at least the 1920s, automobile manufacturers have experimented with vehicles that drive themselves.

 Today, autonomous vehicles are a reality – but at what cost?
-Take a look at some of the UX challenges still plaguing these groundbreaking innovations, and what developers are doing to overcome them.
+Take a look at some of the UX design challenges still plaguing these groundbreaking innovations, and what developers are doing to overcome them.

 Driver trust is one of the main UX issues that autonomous vehicles face today.
 Driving is already a risky task, with thousands of fatalities in vehicle accidents every year.
 Trust is not something that driverless vehicles will gain easily.
-Trust is not the only UI/UX issue, however.
+Trust is not the only UI/UX design issue, however.

 Several UX problems serve as probable bumps in the road for self-driving cars.
 Although the technology is developing at rates previously thought impossible, integration has been far from seamless.
 The main concerns deal with questions such as: